FarmData2/FD2-SampleDBs/README.md

 - `buildBaseDB.bash`: Builds an empty farmOS database.
 This is used as a base for building other sample databases.

-## Manually Installing a Database
+## Installing a Database

-The following steps can be adapted to install a database into the currently running farmOS instance:
+The `bin/installDB.bash` script can be used to install any of the compressed database in the `dist` directory.

+A database can be installed into the currently running farmOS instance manually by using the commands below and changing the `db.X.tar.gz` filename in the `sudo tar` command to match the desired database:

 ```
 docker stop fd2_postgres